-08 Apr Auditory Memory: Definition, Importance, Deficits and Test
+08 Apr Auditory Memory: Definition, Importance, Test, Overcoming Deficits

 Auditory memory involves being able to take in information that is presented orally, to process that information, store it in one’s mind and then recall what one has heard.
 Basically, it involves the skills of attending, listening, processing, storing, and recalling.